iamsellek/alfred_git/README.md

 How about checking out a branch named 'branch_name' on multiple repos at once?

 `> alfred_git checkout branch_name repo_1 repo_2`

+Need to run a commit via [WielderOfAnor](https://github.com/iamsellek/wielder_of_anor) on repos 1 and 2 because it's another awesome app that you can't live without?
+Psh of course.
+Here's how. *The 1 is optional and only used if you want to skip the checking for forbidden words.*

+`> alfred_git woa "This is a terrible commit message."
+1 repo_1 repo_2`

 What about those sexy-sounding custom commands you heard about?
 No problem!
 Just send your command as the first parameter.
 Just keep in mind what I